tsadoklf/tutim-ai-devops/readme.md

 Following are the different components of our application:

 #### <b>FRONTEND</b>
-The frontend/UI of our application, allowing us to give images as input and receive the output.
+The frontend/UI of our application, allowing us to enter images as input and receive the output.
 #### <b>POLYBOT</b>
 Used to connect & perform I/O operations from the Telegram application.
 #### <b>YOLO5</b>